 Mr Jimoh’s landlord is one of the largest housing associations in London, L&Q. For more details, please see our L&Q – Fix Our Broken Homes campaign.
 The landlord has since been forced to apologise for his treatment.
 See the full apology in our article L&Q Exposed.

-See the Disability Visibility group terms of reference here.
+- The SHAC Disability Visibility group terms of reference – here.

 - A Practical Guide to the Public Sector Equality Duty by the Housing Diversity Network and Human Rights Consultancy

 - Equalities and Human Rights Commision – Equalities Act 2010 – Public Functions Code of Practice

 - Disabled People Against Cuts (DPAC): Language Guide